 Funnelytics are giving another great example here with their storytelling.
 It ensures the user's attention is always caught.
 They made a video (as you can see in the email example below) to show you their office and how they work.

-Another great example is Val Giesel’s newsletter.
-Val Gielser starts the drip campaign with “10 Things You Didn’t Know About Me” – that way I learned a little bit about the email sender and felt a personal connection.
+Another great example is this newsletter from Val Geisler.
+Val Geisler starts the email drip campaign with “10 Things You Didn’t Know About Me” – that way I learned a little bit about the email sender and felt a personal connection.
 This kind of storytelling can give the perfect personal touch to your emails.

 These emails are effective if you want to show your brand is more than just great software.
 Also, if you want to make your users feel attached to the brand, its story and the community around it.

 To make your user onboarding emails stand out in the crowd, you should think of new, creative ways to personalize them.

 Barmetrics went an extra mile in the personalization of their onboarding emails sequence.
 A demo recorded for each user – no obligation, just flexing their muscles.
 That’s a winner move!

 Video marketing is the biggest trend in 2019.
 You could make a personalized video after a user signs up and show them the key features from their dashboard.
 Wouldn't that be amazing?
 The email below was sent by Corey Haines (Head of Growth at Baremetrics).
 See what a smart move they made!

 He personally made a video for me.
 (Since there are key numbers in it, I had to make it private.)